 OneOme may disclose protected health information to health oversight agencies that oversee our operations or personnel.
 These agencies need such information to monitor our compliance with state and federal laws.

 OneOme may disclose protected health information in response to a valid court or administrative order.
-OneOme also may disclose protected health information in response to certain types of subpoenas, discovery requests or other lawful process.
+OneOme also may disclose protected health information in response to certain types of subpoenas, discovery requests, or other lawful processes.

 OneOme may disclose protected health information to law enforcement officials.
 For example, we may release protected health information to law enforcement officials in response to a valid court order, grand jury subpoena, or search warrant.